Community Policing Development: Accreditation

 Enhancing Existing Law Enforcement Accreditation Entities

-The Enhancing Existing Law Enforcement Accreditation Entities Solicitation is for the support and enhancement of existing law enforcement accreditation bodies to facilitate the ability of agencies to become accredited.
+The Enhancing Existing Law Enforcement Accreditation Entities solicitation is for the support and enhancement of existing law enforcement accreditation bodies to facilitate the ability of agencies to become accredited.

 Who Is Eligible?